19 Incredible Starlink Statistics & Facts

 Source: Own Calculations

-Starlink spends $1,300 on the production of each terminal
+Starlink previously lost $1,300 on the production of each terminal

-Starlink, despite charging $599 in the United States for the hardware set, still manages to lose money on its terminals
+Starlink, despite charging $599 in the United States for the hardware set, still managed to lose money on its terminals – $1,300 per unit, to be exact.

 Sources: PC Mag